focus-trap/focus-trap/README.md

 - **onActivate** {function}: A function that will be called when the focus trap activates.
 - **onDeactivate** {function}: A function that will be called when the focus trap deactivates,
+- **checkCanActivate** {function}: Animated dialogs have a small delay between when `onActivate` is called and when the focus trap is focusable.
+If checkCanActivate returns false, it will try sending focus again every 5 milliseconds (up to 10 seconds) until it is able to send focus.
+- **onSuccessfulActivation** {function}: This function is only relevant if used in conjunction with `checkCanActivate`. `onActivate` is called before focus is sent to the target. `onSuccessfulActivation` is called after focus is sent to the target.
 - **initialFocus** {element|string|function}: By default, when a focus trap is activated the first element in the focus trap's tab order will receive focus.
 With this option you can specify a different element to receive that initial focus.
 Can be a DOM node, or a selector string (which will be passed to `document.querySelector()` to find the DOM node), or a function that returns a DOM node.
 - **fallbackFocus** {element|string|function}: By default, an error will be thrown if the focus trap contains no elements in its tab order.
 With this option you can specify a fallback element to programmatically receive focus if no other tabbable elements are found.
 For example, you may want a popover's `<div>` to receive focus if the popover's content includes no tabbable elements. *Make sure the fallback element has a negative `tabindex` so it can be programmatically focused.* The option value can be a DOM node, a selector string (which will be passed to `document.querySelector()` to find the DOM node), or  a function that returns a DOM node.
 - **escapeDeactivates** {boolean}: Default: `true`.
 If `false`, the `Escape` key will not trigger deactivation of the focus trap.
 This can be useful if you want to force the user to make a decision instead of allowing an easy way out.